maricalmer/miniRT/README.md

 ## 🏭 **Further development**

 - Write more tests
-- Add portability for all platforms
+- Add portability for main platforms

 ---